The Devil (1972 film): Plot

-Enraged, Jakub returns to his best friend's home and kills his friend in a duel.
-The Nun helps a delirious Jakub flee into the woods where they are encountered once more by the Stranger.
-The Stranger demands Jakub sign a document identifying all his former friends and family as conspirators against the king and crediting the Stranger with bringing the conspiracy down (this seems to confirm the Mother's claims that the Stranger is indeed a man working for the government).
-The Stranger says he had to expose Jakub to the truth about his family and friends or else he never would have given them up.
-Jakub agrees to sign only if the Stranger can tell him if the world has beauty in it or if it is all corrupt.
-The Stranger says the world is beautiful (and portrays his feelings about the world through dance).
-After Jakub signs the document, the Stranger fatally shoots him in the head and takes the Nun.
+Jakub next returns to his former friend’s estate and kills him in a duel.
+The nun helps the delirious Jakub escape into the woods, where they again encounter the Stranger.
+The Stranger demands that Jakub sign a document naming his relatives and former associates as conspirators against the king and crediting the Stranger with exposing the conspiracy.
+He explains that he deliberately forced Jakub to confront the corruption and betrayals of those around him so that Jakub would ultimately denounce them.

+Jakub agrees to sign the document only after asking whether there is any beauty in the world or whether everything is corrupt.
+The Stranger answers that the world is beautiful and expresses his belief through a dance.
+Once Jakub signs the document, the Stranger shoots him in the head and leaves with the nun.

-The pair journey to some Prussian soldiers where the Stranger hands them the documents signed by Jakub.
-The soldiers criticize the Stranger as immoral, pay him for his work, and mock his efforts to corrupt Jakub's soul.
-Enraged but unable to defeat the soldiers, the Stranger attacks and starts raping the Nun.
-She uses the opportunity to steal the Stranger's straight-razor and castrates him.
-The Stranger turns into a wolf (suggesting he really was the Devil after all) and dies from his wounds.
-The film ends with the Nun standing victorious over the canine-corpse of the Stranger.
+The Stranger delivers Jakub’s signed confession to a group of Prussian soldiers.
+They pay him for his services but condemn his methods as immoral and mock his efforts to corrupt Jakub.
+Enraged but powerless against them, the Stranger attacks the nun and attempts to rape her.
+During the assault, she seizes the straight razor he had earlier given Jakub and castrates him.
+The Stranger undergoes a transformation into a wolf and dies from his wounds.
+The film ends with the nun standing over his animal corpse.